wojtekmach/docs_chunks/README.md

 # docs_chunks

-A tool to extract EDoc or OTP XML documentation and attach it as Docs chunk.
+An **experimental** tool to extract EDoc or OTP XML documentation and attach it as Docs chunk.

 ## Usage